What is FTP?

 Functional Threshold Power.
 It represents your ability to sustain the highest possible power output over 60 minutes.
 We calculate the FTP as 95% average power of 20 minutes.

 It is really important to undertake the test to train in the most efficient and productive way possible.
 Having your FTP accurate and up-to-date is really crucial.
 You need it to train in the correct intensities.

 You can make it in the ROUVY application in the Workout section.

 What length of warm-up should I set?

 A really thorough warm-up is highly recommended.
 It is vitally important for the best test you can undertake.
-So choose a rather longer warm-up.
-15 minutes should do the trick.

 What target FTP should I set when I have never done an FTP test?